 Nonetheless, one thing is for certain, as the retail landscape continues to evolve and now in 2017 online retailing in as common as brick and mortar retailing, dropshipping continues to be the major driving force of change and innovation within the online retailing space.

 Today, dropshipping is more popular than ever and is used by the the sole mum and dad operators with a thin budget, as well as large scale global retail giants.
 The attraction of course being the level playing field, where all involved can compete against each other.

-Let’s continue to the next section of the dropshipping guide and explore in detail what dropshipping really is.
+Let’s continue to the next section of the Comprehensive Dropshipping Guide and explore in detail what dropshipping really is.

 When we talk about the supply chain model, we are really referring to the journey a finished product makes to get from the factory where it is produced, to the checkout where a consumer had just purchased this item.